 Your Bachelor of Science degree can be obtained in as little as one year!
-The advanced practitioner Bachelor of Science program is now offered in both Online and Face-to-Face option!!
+The Post-Professional Bachelor of Science in Respiratory Care is an Online program.

-Please note: This degree is for Respiratory Therapists with a previous AS degree in Respiratory Therapy who would like to continue on in pursuit of their Bachelor of Science degree.
+Please note: This degree is for respiratory care practitioners with a previous AS degree in respiratory care who would like to continue on in pursuit of their Bachelor of Science degree.
 This degree program is tailored for the working professional.

 About the degree: